Other / mixed grade configuration · Fairhope, AL

 What is the racial and ethnic makeup of Fairhope West Elementary?

-The largest demographic group at Fairhope West Elementary is White at 74.4%.
-The school serves a diverse student body in Fairhope, AL.
+The largest demographic group at Fairhope West Elementary is White at 74.4% of enrollment, in Fairhope, AL.

 What is the Resource Investment Index for Fairhope West Elementary?

-Fairhope West Elementary has a Resource Investment Index of 41/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Fairhope West Elementary has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page